naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Id</span> | String | ID of the unlockable item.
-Use `all` to unlock all the registered unlockable items.
+Use `*` to unlock all the registered unlockable items.

 </div>